FlameFlag/nix-dotfiles/README.md

 ## Catppuccin

-Unfortunately, some programs (and projects) don't have a linter, so I made my own little solutions for this

 [catppuccin-userstyles.nix](pkgs/catppuccin-userstyles.nix) - Conveniently
 enough, Catppuccin has their theme for a bunch of sites.
-I love consistency, so I think it's a must-have, tbh
+I love consistency, so I think it's a must-have

 [warp-terminal-catppuccin.nix](pkgs/warp-terminal-catppuccin.nix) - Warp
 Terminal